JohnGriffin01/JohnGriffin01/README.md

 ### Hi there, I'm John!
-I'm an apsring software engineer studing Computer Science and Technology, Arts, and Media at CU Boulder.
+I'm an aspiring Software Engineer.
+I will graduate in December of 2020 with a bachelor's degree in Computer Science and a minor in Technology, Arts, and Media.

 <!--
 **JohnGriffin01/JohnGriffin01** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.